National Grid (New Zealand): History

 Following World War I, regional networks began to develop using 110 kV transmission lines to connect towns and cities with remote hydroelectric schemes.
-By 1930, there were three major transmission networks: the Arapuni system stretched from the Hibiscus Coast in the north to Ōtorohanga and Rotorua in the south and Opotiki in the east; the Mangahao-Waikaremoana system stretched from Wellington north to Gisborne and west to Wanganui; and the Coleridge system stretched along coastal Canterbury from Rangiora to Oamaru.
-During the Depression years, the Arapuni and Mangahao-Waikaremoana systems were connected via Taranaki and the system extended north to Whangarei.
-The Coleridge system extended south to link with Dunedin's Waipori system and Southland's Monowai system, inland from Oamaru to the Waitaki dam, and west over Arthur's Pass to Greymouth.
+By 1930, there were three major transmission networks: the Arapuni system stretched from the Hibiscus Coast in the north to Ōtorohanga and Rotorua in the south and Ōpōtiki in the east; the Mangahao-Waikaremoana system stretched from Wellington north to Gisborne and west to Wanganui; and the Coleridge system stretched along coastal Canterbury from Rangiora to Oamaru.
+During the Depression years, the Arapuni and Mangahao-Waikaremoana systems were connected via Taranaki and the system extended north to Whangārei.
+The Coleridge system extended south to link with Dunedin's Waipori system and Southland's Monowai system, inland from Oamaru to the Waitaki Dam, and west over Arthur's Pass to Greymouth.

 The State Hydro-electric Department was established in 1946 to oversee the development of electricity generation and transmission to meet rapidly growing demand.
 Nelson and Marlborough were the last regions to join the national grid system when a transmission line between Inangahua and Stoke was completed in 1956.

 The construction of the 220 kV network began in the early 1950s, initially connecting Auckland and Wellington to the Waikato River dams, and Christchurch to Roxburgh Dam.
 The first North Island 220 kV line was commissioned between Maraetai and Whakamaru in October 1952, and the first South Island 220 kV line was commissioned between Roxburgh and Islington in July 1956.

 In 1958 the State Hydro-electric Department was changed into the NZ Electricity Department (NZED), reflecting the development of thermal generation to supplement the hydro-electric schemes.